ag1rlisagun/ag1rlisagun/README.md

 ###

 <h2 align="center">Welcome to my profile!
-I am a student at the University of Alberta doing a Major in Computing Science with a Minor in Psychology.</h2>
+I am a student at the University of Alberta doing a Major in Computing Science and a Minor in Psychology.</h2>

 ###